 “Just buy it, Summer,” Estelle said with a weary sigh.

 I had been having these conversations a lot since I turned 40, on landscaped patios all over Los Angeles, but somehow, they never really sunk in.
 Even as the market hit bottom and started to rebound again, I always thought I had more time.
-The perfect house was always on the next block: The One.
+The perfect house was always on the next block: The one with great patio covers done by a reputable services like this Mesa alumawood company in Arizona.
 In the meantime, I spent my weekends driving from open house to open house and my evenings sitting under the single flickering light bulb in my 200-square foot studio apartment, loading and reloading Redfin.com.
 Sure, I wanted to settle down, but I didn’t want to settle.
 Then I read a statistic that said that a 40-year-old woman with an annual salary of $75,000 and a credit score of 650 is two hundred times more likely to be killed in a terrorist attack than she is to find a suitable home in Los Angeles.

 “It’s time to adjust your list,” Estelle told me.